PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-Genome-Binning-Pipeline.md

 # **2. Requirements for Running** <a name="RFR"></a>

+## Memory and disk space requirements

 Running certain steps in this pipeline will require ~45GB of memory.
-There is a step in GTDB-Tk (pplacer) that can require large amounts memory (~150GB) and disk space (~250GB).
+There is a step in GTDB-Tk (pplacer) that can require large amounts memory (~150GB) and temporary disk space (~250GB).
 This workflow allows writing temporary files in GTDB-Tk using the `--scratch_dir /scratch` setting, which reduces the memory requirements drastically (e.g., 150GB rather than 1TB).
 These are known issues with pplacer.
 If run into memory issues with this step please see the discussion [here](https://github.com/Ecogenomics/GTDBTk/issues/124) for potential solutions.

-There are also a few steps that must be completed prior to running the snakemake workflow.

 ## Dependencies